 Truly, if I were an Anglo-Saxon baker I’d be getting restraining orders against most of the village, so obsessed people appeared to be with bread.
 If I learned anything from this experiment it’s that when compared to the Anglo-Saxons, even the nation’s own self aggrandising bread whisperer Paul Hollywood pales into insignificance in terms of preoccupation with the stuff.

 But where does the word bread come from?

 I’m so glad you asked.

-Anglo-Saxons had different breads for different people, with fine white wheat being used for the most expensive types and pea or bean flour used for the poorest.
+Anglo-Saxons had different breads for different people.
+Fine white wheat was used for the most expensive types and pea or bean flour used for the poorest.
 This lowly bread was also known as horsebread, and was considered fit only for animals or in times of famine.
-On the other hand, wheat was a labour intensive crop to grow, and riskier for farmers as it was comparatively more susceptible to damage compared to its hardier counterparts rye and barley, (both very common bread varieties for the Anglo-Saxons), so breads made out of it cost much more, hence why in the later middle ages wheat became known as a cash crop.
+On the other hand, wheat was a labour intensive crop to grow, and riskier for farmers as it was comparatively more susceptible to damage compared to its hardier counterparts rye and barley.
+Breads made out of wheat therefore cost much more, eventually becoming known as a ‘cash crop’.